GSP

 So in short, the "default option" is syntactic sugar for using positional parameters instead of named parameters.

-Each domain constructor has its own list of available options; these will be presented below, together with each subclass (for example options for setting minimal/maximal values, regular expressions, string length, etc.).
+Each domain constructor has its own list of available options; these will be presented with each subclass (for example options for setting minimal/maximal values, regular expressions, string length, etc.).
 However, there are also some generic options, available in every domain constructor; these are listed here, in several categories.

 Options for customizing the domain behaviour